ynatovich/mlhc/README.md

 ## Step3 testing (or inference or predicting)
-In step3, you should run the script [`step3_TestOrInference.py`](https://github.com/WAMAWAMA/TNSCUI2020-Seg-Rank1st/blob/master/step2to4_train_validate_inference/step3_TestOrInference.py) to perform inference based on the original unprocessed imageץ
+In step3, you should run the script [`step3_TestOrInference.py`](https://github.com/WAMAWAMA/TNSCUI2020-Seg-Rank1st/blob/master/step2to4_train_validate_inference/step3_TestOrInference.py) to perform inference based on the original unprocessed image.
+Note: The location of the 2 trained models should be specified in the file with the parameter **selected**- the trained networks.

 # In addition, for each type of medSAM or autoSAM model we created a different file as it mentioned above-
 To perform inference on medSAM with his own generator run: